ryanallen/words-of-my-perfect-teacher/README.md

 2. Bodhisattva Samantabhadra, one of the [Eight Great Close Sons](#eight-great-close-sons), renowned for the way in which, through the power of his concentration, he miraculously multiplied the offerings he made.

 ## Samaya
 *dam tshig*, lit. promise.
-Sacred links between teacher and disciple, and also between disciples, in the [Vajrayāna](#vajrayana).
+Sacred links between teacher and disciple, and also between disciples, in the [Vajrayāna](#vajrayāna).
 The Sanskrit word samaya can mean: agreement, engagement, convention, precept, boundary,e tc.
 Although there are many detailed obligations, the most essential samaya is to consider the teacher's body, speech and mind as pure.

 ## Samaya object or substance
-*dam tshig gi rdzas*, object or ingredient which is necessary for or enhances the practices of the [Vajrayāna](#vajrayana).
+*dam tshig gi rdzas*, object or ingredient which is necessary for or enhances the practices of the [Vajrayāna](#vajrayāna).

-## Sambhogakaya
+## Saṃbhogakāya
 *longs spyod rdzogs pa'i sku*, Body of Perfect Enjoyment, the spontaneously luminous aspect of Buddhahood, only perceptible to highly realized beings.

-## Samsara
+## Saṃsāra
 *'khor ba*, the cycle of existence in which one is endlessly propelled by negative emotions and the karmic force of one's actions from one state of rebirth to another.

 ## Samvarasara